Chemical Biology Doctoral Program Student Handbook

 Safety and Emergency Precautions and Procedures

 It is critical that students follow proper laboratory safety procedures.
 The research interests of the faculty of the Chemical Biology program are very diverse, making it impossible to create a single set of guidelines that are applicable to all laboratory situations open to students.
 It is vitally important that students become trained in the safety procedures that are relevant to their lab.
+All students are required to participate in the Safety Training scheduled during Fall Orientation.
 For a detailed description of safety procedures in the Chemistry building, consult the Department of Chemistry Student Handbook.
 For more information on general safety information, please see the OSEH website, the University of Michigan 's Occupational Safety & Environmental Health organization.

 Emergency and Safety Regulations/Emergency Telephone Numbers